 Welcome to the Unitarian Universalist Church of Lancaster (UUCL)

-We are a congregation of liberal religious voices in Lancaster County for over 100 years.
+We have been a congregation of progressive spiritual voices in Lancaster County for over 100 years.
 We seek to be an inclusive spiritual community coming together in love and reaching out in service.

 Unitarian Universalism is based on covenant and deeds, not creeds.
 This church was founded in 1902 by M.T.
 Garvin who had this Gothic-style building constructed in 1908, designed by prominent architect, C. Emlen Urban on the current site.
 Garvin imported stained glass, wood carvings, and unique interior art for the Sanctuary embellishment which we proudly preserve today.
 The Education Building was built in 1972.

 Does this intrigue you?
 Excite you?
 Come.
 Add your gifts to those already here.
 Your presence will make this community richer still.
-Throughout this website you will find information about the many and varied activities and groups which make up living reality of this faith community, and you are welcome to engage in ways that make sense to you.
+Throughout this website, you will find information about the activities and groups which make up our faith community.
+You are welcome to engage in the ways that mean the most to you!